Standard HTTP Headers

 Format: Alphanumeric tenant identifier Identifies the tenant context for multi-tenant operations.
 Must match the tenant associated with the authenticated user or admin token.
 Example:

-- Must be a valid, active tenant identifier
+- Must be a valid, active tenant identifier (UUID format)

 - Must match the tenant context of the authenticated user